Charles T. Gaskell

 Charles Thomas Gaskell (October 23, 1920 - September 14, 2000) was the ninth Bishop of the Episcopal Diocese of Milwaukee.

 Early life and education

-Gaskell was born on October 23, 1920, in Saint Paul, Minnesota, the son of Chester Welles Gaskell and Gertrude Pauline Michaud.
+Gaskell was born on October 23, 1920, in Saint Paul, Minnesota, the son of Chester Welles Gaskell (1881-1972) and Gertrude Pauline Michaud (1889-1951).
 He was educated at the St Paul High School.
 He then studied at the University of Minnesota and graduated with a Bachelor of Arts in 1940.
 Following that, he commenced studies at Seabury-Western Theological Seminary, and earned a Bachelor of Divinity in 1944.
-That same year, on June 1, he married Mabel Harriet Armitage, and together had three children.
+That same year, on June 1, he married Mabel Harriet Armitage, and together they had three children.
 He was awarded an honorary Doctor of Divinity from Seabury in 1967.

 Ordained ministry

 Gaskell was ordained deacon in June 1944, and priest on December 21, 1944, by Bishop Stephen Keeler of Minnesota in St Mark's Cathedral, Minneapolis.
 He initially served as priest-in-charge of Holy Trinity Church in International Falls, Minnesota, and St Peter's Church in Warroad, Minnesota.
 In 1948, he became curate of St Matthew's Church in Evanston, Illinois, while in 1949, he took upon himself the rectorship of Trinity Church in Rock Island, Illinois.
 In 1958, he became rector of St Mark's Church in Milwaukee, and in 1966 rector of St Luke's Church in Evanston, Illinois.
 In 1971, he was appointed Dean of St Luke's Cathedral in Orlando, Florida, a post he retained till 1973.